centos-fedora-archive-updated/curl/README.md

 # curl
 curl rpm package

-this branch is only for archive binary file
+this branch is only for Centos/Red Hat Entreprise Linux 6